paresmarc/MDEF/docs/Challenges/01-Challenge I.md

 ## Reflection

-This challenge made us work hard on something that we were not sure and confident in the begining.
+This challenge made us work hard on something that we were not sure and confident in the beginning.
 That helped us develop the project without having a final objective so we changed the design depending on the process problems and opportunities.

 The project is a DIY toolkit for designing and creating unique tile decorations using a grid board made of acrylic and magnets.
 The group chose to focus on modularity, interchangeability, and personalization of the product.